grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 - defines functions for the `default` (VU), `setup`, and `teardown` stages.

 The init stage is required.
-Any useful k6 script is going to import a module from the k6 API.
+Any useful k6 script will import a module from the k6 API.
 Besides that, k6 needs to define what functions the test will run.

 All code that is outside of a function is code in the `init` context.